 If once mixed, you can grab a handful and squeeze and it stays together, then you don’t need any more water.
 I usually need a tablespoon more.

 Work the dough with your hands, as quickly as possible, into a smooth-ish ball of dough.
 Wrap with cling-film and retire to the freezer for 20-30 minutes.

 Assembling your Gur cake

 Enjoy!
-This cake will keep in the fridge for up to five days, personally for me it tastes even better the day after it’s been made, as the flavours of the spices develop even more.
-Do let me know if you try this cake, in the comments below or by tagging me in any of your creations on instagram (@the_fiery_vegetarian).
+Gur cake will keep in the fridge for up to five days, personally, for me, it tastes even better the day after it’s been made, as the flavours of the spices develop even more.

 - 1/2 tsp ginger

 - ¼ tsp nutmeg

 - 2 cups (8oz/250g) all-purpose flour

 - 1/2 cup margarine (125g)